 Recently we were going through a process to review our vendor accounts.
 As an IT Support and Services provider, there are many client accounts that we must keep updated.
 We needed to update billing information and wanted to make sure bank and credit card information on file was correct.
 It can be so easy to make a mistake, particularly when you are going through many accounts in a short amount of time.
 Our team was finding that when just one person performed account reviews, mistakes would more easily creep in; but, when someone came in behind them with a secondary review; mistakes and errors dropped dramatically.
 Having an extra set of eyes on the problem, really helped us find errors and make the necessary corrections.

 Banks often apply this principle to the steps required while making transnational decisions.
 An extra set of eyes on a request, reduces not only fraud but helps avoid the potential for costly mistakes.
-Many regulations require financial organizations to employ the four eyes principle.
+Many regulations require financial organizations to employ the four eyes principle, especially when it comes to ensuring greater IT Accountability.

 Wire fraud is a fast growing trend within criminal organizations, it is a cyber and computer security threat that often relies on social engineering (when one uses deception to manipulate another person) to push past weak accounting controls.
 We have worked with clients who have benefited greatly by implementing "four eyes" principles, requiring two individuals to be involved in approvals for wire transfers.
 By simply involving another person, whether that be the business owner or a senior manager, in requests for wire transfer account changes, and requests; many a wire fraud attempt has been foiled.
 Be wary of urgent requests by vendors to change bank account information, or out of the ordinary requests from a business owner to wire money to an account.

-Whether you are reviewing accounts, working in accounting, performing wire transfers, or developing software; find ways to have a secondary set of eyes review your work.
+Whether you are reviewing accounts, working in accounting, performing wire transfers, or developing software; find ways to have a secondary set of eyes review your work to improve IT Accountability.
 There are countless benefits to making the assumption, that you may have made or could be about to make a mistake; letting others review your work can be of great benefit.

 That being said, budgets are limited and it can be expensive to implement these controls.
 If a second set of eyes on an effort is cost prohibitive, find ways to step away from a problem for a few minutes; and to then review it again yourself.
 You will find that checking a list twice, after having taken a break, often can achieve the same result.